 Tests are one way of challenging students to learn.
-Exams might be a very controversial topic and have different perspectives from both students’ and educators’ points of view.
-Most view testing as a necessary evil, However, in this blog, we are going to just focus on why tests are important for learning.
+Exams might be a very controversial topic and have different perspectives from both students and educators.
+Most view testing as a necessary evil, however, in this blog, we are going to just focus on why tests are important for learning.
 Especially when learning is one way to develop a growth mindset.

-Retrieval practices are especially powerful compared to most favored study strategies – highlighting, rereading notes, practices that are comparatively least effective.
+Retrieval practices are especially powerful compared to most favored study strategies – highlighting, rereading notes, and practices that are comparatively least effective.
 Another benefit of testing is that it identifies gaps in knowledge and lets students focus on areas where their knowledge is deficient.

-What is a timed test? (how it develops a growth mindset)
+What is a Timed Test? (how it develops a growth mindset)

 However, if timed tests are perceived correctly – it is a way to challenge oneself and compete against their own prior time and not other students.
-How you create google timed tests or perceive them to students depends upon teachers.
+How you create Google timed tests or perceive them to students depends upon teachers.
 Timed tests done in moderation will result in a positive outcome, even so (maybe) develop a growth mindset.

-Or try having several facts (that your students have been working on building their understanding) and time them to see how long they take to complete.
+Or try having several facts (that your students have been learning to build their understanding) and time them to see how long they take to complete.
 Then, you can again later assess those same facts and see if they have a fast grasp over them.
-Besides, approaching students with a mindset that if they are not able to complete a set of problems within a minute, they will be able to do that eventually is equally important.
+Besides, approaching students with a mindset that says “If they are not able to complete a set of problems within a time frame, doesn’t make them less knowledgeable” is equally important.

 How can you create a Google timed test?

 If you are someone who has used Google Forms for creating tests, then you might know how to create one.
-However, with no in-built timer feature, there might be chances that you don’t create a google timed test.
-Don’t worry my friends, I have written about how you can create a Google Timed test with a timer add-on that you can install from Google Workspace Marketplace.
-You can check out the article here – How to conduct online tests in Google Forms?
+However, with no in-built timer feature, there might be chances that you don’t create a Google timed test.
+Don’t worry my friends, I have written about how you can create a Google Timed test with a timer add-on that you can install from Google Workspace Marketplace for free.

 ExtendedForms add-on is the timer extension that you can use to create a Google timed test.
 The app can be easily installed just like any other Google app through Google Workspace Marketplace.
 It is a great timer app that comes with no extra fuss to configure, you just install, configure, and set up the settings.

 A growth mindset is equivalent to ‘practice makes perfect.’
 You must consistently incorporate strategies and tips in your life that develop a growth mindset.
 Every day learning and putting in the extra effort will definitely lead you to convert your fixed mindset into growth.

 This is the end of our topic – How Timed Tests Develop Growth Mindset.
-I hope you have a got gist of what is a growth mindset, how you can develop one through google timed tests.
+I hope you have a got gist of what is a growth mindset, how you can develop one through Google timed tests.
 Also, to know how you can create Google timed test with a timer add-on feature, just check out the link given above.